Zeta Phi Beta Sorority, Incorporated

 Iota Sigma Chapter

-The Iota Sigma Chapter of Zeta Phi Beta was chartered on Clayton State University's campus on Sunday, April 17, 2005.
+The Iota Sigma Chapter of Zeta Phi Beta Sorority, Inc. was chartered on Clayton State University's campus on Sunday, April 17, 2005.
 Committed to service and education, the sorority has participated in numerous campus events and community service activities, including the Breast Cancer Walk and fundraising for the March of Dimes.
-Iota Sigma also received The Undergraduate Chapter Of The Year Award in 2009 and Won Clayton States Step Show in 2008.
-The chapter currently holds the highest semester grade point average of all the sororities on campus.
-The chapter also received The Outstanding Community Service Activity/ Program of the Year at the 2015 Student Leadership & Involvement Awards.
+Iota Sigma also received The Undergraduate Chapter Of The Year Award in 2009.
+Recently at the Georgia Joint state Leadership conference, the Iota sigma chapter received 1st place in volunteer hours, March for babies, and Z-Hope, while also placing 2nd in Making strides against Breast Cancer walk.
+The Iota Sigma chapter has also won Clayton State’s Step Show in 2008, and 2019, and placed 2nd in 2022 while having the pleasure of receiving Chapter of the Year at the 2022 Student Leadership and Involvement Awards.

 To learn more about Zeta Phi Beta Sorority, Incorporated, please visit the national website at www.zphib1920.org.
-For more information about the Iota Sigma Chapter of Zeta Phi Beta Sorority, Inc., please contact Chapter President, Yakcreona Glover at email@example.com.
+For more information about the Iota Sigma Chapter of Zeta Phi Beta Sorority, Inc., please contact Chapter President, Lamaya Nelson at firstname.lastname@example.org.